To the End

 Of course.
 Straight to the thing he can’t figure out how to comfort her about.
 Well, truth it was, then.

 “I’m sorry, Mertutė.
 I can’t.”
-The to-do list pressed at his shoulders.
+The to-do list pressed at him, steadily grinding him into the ground.
 “I’ve got an estate to make.”
 It was doable.
 It was.
 It wasn’t even that hard.
 He just had to decide where to stake land, actually stake land, get materials, build things, buy things, get animals, hire people.
 A bunch of steps was all it was.
 Steps that he had to complete before Alejandra finished making the Sixth World.
 That was the deadline she’d given.
 “Then I’ve gotta go wrangle me thirteen ocelots.”